-Information on individual student reports is available in the Student report - information for parents brochure ( 191kb).
+Read more about individual student reports in the Student report - information for parents brochure ( 191kb).

-More detailed information on the reporting of NAPLAN results is available in the Results and reports section.
+Read more about the reporting of NAPLAN results in the Results and reports section.

 NAPLAN assesses literacy and numeracy skills that students are already learning through the school curriculum.
 Teachers will ensure that students are familiar with the test formats and will provide appropriate support and guidance.
 Excessive preparation is not useful and can lead to unnecessary anxiety.
 If you have any questions about your child's preparation for NAPLAN, you are encouraged to make a time to speak with their teacher.